 The Need for Surface Preparation and Coating in the Petrochemical Industry

-A protective coating on a tank creates a barrier between its surface and environment to prevent and control corrosion.
+A protective coating on a tank creates a barrier between its surface and the environment to prevent and control corrosion.
 When a coating fails and corrosion persists, fault lines that are vulnerable to fatigue failure form, increasing the risk of leaks and decreasing the tank’s structural integrity.
 Without proper corrosion management, affected areas on a tank might require costly steel renewals, further driving maintenance costs.

 Temporary climate control technologies create an environment that promotes a tank’s successful surface preparation and coating.
 Ventilation systems keep surfaces free of salts and debris.
 Humidity and temperature controls maintain ideal temperatures while keeping relative humidity low, regardless of the weather.